KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 1.4.0 =
+* New Feature: Changed the system behind the Slider, this should resolve bugs breaking the display when using the Slider.
+It now uses http://responsiveslides.com/ by Viljami Salminen (thanks to pixolin for the suggestion).
+* Important: Due to the above change there have been small changes to the HTML output (IDs and Classes) of the Slider view file.

 = 1.3.0 =
 * New Feature: Now searches for custom template files in the theme ( 'views/kebo-twitter-list.php' and 'views/kebo-twitter-slider.php' ), allowing users to more easily customise the plugin output.